maticnetwork/terraform-polygon-supernets/README.md

 $ export AWS_DEFAULT_REGION=us-west-2
 ```

-Note: The role of the AWS user should have permissions to create all
+Note: Ensure that the AWS user role has the necessary permissions to create all
-of the resources provided in `/modules`.
+resources listed in the `/modules` directory.

-It's worthwhile at this point to confirm that AWS CLI is authenticated
+Before proceeding, verify that your AWS CLI is properly authenticated.
-properly.
-Try running this command `aws sts get-caller-identity`.
-If
+Execute the following command: `aws sts get-caller-identity`.
-this works, you're probably set to move forward.
+If the command runs successfully, you are ready to continue.

 3. There are a few environment variables that should be set before